Internet DRAFT - draft-peng-p2psip-snmp

 The exchangeCandidateAddressList ASI is used by SNMP-RELOAD

-NAT traversal by the way of ICE.
+for NAT traversal by the ICE.

 exchangeCandidateAddressList(